genexus-books/gx-super-app/Flutter/example_superapp/android/README.md

 ## Communication API with the Mini Apps Center

-To access the Mini Apps that are available on the Mini Apps Center, the class `SuperAppsHelper` is used.
+To access the Mini Apps that are available on the Mini App Center, the class `SuperAppsHelper` is used.
 It's included in the `SuperAppsLib` library and accessed via the `Services.SuperApps` static field after [registering the `SuperAppsLib` module](../android/src/main/kotlin/com/genexus/example_superapp/ExampleSuperappPlugin.kt) in the initialization of the class that extends `FlutterPlugin`.

-This class provides five methods to load Mini Apps, using different criteria.
+This class provides five methods to load Mini Apps using different criteria.
-The first returns only one mini-app, the rest returns a collection of Mini Apps and therefore has these 2 parameters in common:
+The first returns only one Mini App, the rest returns a collection of Mini Apps and, therefore, has these 2 parameters in common:
 - `start: Int` 0-based index of the start of the page.
 - `count: Int` the number of elements to load (0 corresponds to unlimited).